 Approximately 70 percent of enrolled graduate students live in campus housing and are a part of our residential life community.
 The Graduate Student Life team and Community Associates seek to enhance the residential experience by helping to foster a sense of community through a variety programs and activities.
-The office works closely with the Butler, Graduate College House and Lawrence Committees to provide programs and create opportunities for graduate interaction across disciplines.
+The office works closely with the Lakeside, Graduate College House and Lawrence Committees to provide programs and create opportunities for graduate interaction across disciplines.
 The office also offers assistance with residential and apartment life matters and exceptions to graduate housing and campus dining policies.

 The Graduate Housing Office provides detailed information on entering the housing system, apartment life for graduate students, the graduate college, floor plans, move in information, room draw information and much more.
 Students are urged to explore the Graduate Housing website and contact the graduate housing staff with any questions.